napassorn29/closeloop_manipulator_toolbox/README.md

 ```
 ## **Function**
 ### **clmanipulator_toolbox.link(Object, Name: str, Type: str, Joint_name: (list,np.ndarray), Joint_pos: np.ndarray)**
-define link property such as joint name, joint position etc. to construct the link for close-loop kinematic chain class
+define link properties such as joint name, joint position etc. to construct the link for close-loop kinematic chain class

 **Variable**
 - Name: Name of link.
 - Type: Type of link (fixed, input, and intermediate).
 - Joint_name: Name of the joint in each link.
-- Joint_pos: Position of each joint compared with the first joint in the link.
+- Joint_pos: Each joint's position is compared with the link's first joint.

 **Method**
 - #### *is_connectable(other_link) --> bool*:
-  Checking connection between self and other link class by using joint name
+  Checking the connection between self and other link class by using joint name
 - #### *connect(other_link)* --> connected_name, connected_position, connect_dist_from_ref :
   Return connection property between self and other link